Mdrs-Corp/the-mu-lang/doc/indo.md

 # Indo
-set the value into a variable :
+Sets the value into a variable:
 ```xml
 <indo>
 	variable